Simon Harrison MA (UKCP Accredited)

 I have worked as a senior trainer and tutor at the Institute for Arts in Therapy and Education since 2004.

-I also have experience in working with psychotherapy students in training
+I also have experience in working with counselling and psychotherapy students in training

 I have regular supervision and I am committed to my ongoing professional development